digitalcredentials/dcc-admin-dashboard/docs/GETTING_STARTED.md

 ### Short story

-If you've got Docker installed then copy the [compose.yaml](./compose.yaml) file from this repo to somewhere on your machine and run this from the directory where you saved the file:
+If you've got Docker installed then copy the [compose.yaml](./compose.yaml) file from this repo to somewhere on your machine and then run this command from the directory where you saved the file:

 ```docker compose up```